QtExcel/QXlsx/README.md

 ## How to use
 - See samples
-	- TestExcel : basic samples based on QtXlsx
+	- TestExcel : basic samples based on QtXlsx samples
 	- HelloAndroid : read xlsx on Android
 	- SpreadsheetExample : simple sample